Fix missing data and discrepancies

-For example, let's say that you want to include conversion tracking segments in your campaign report.
-Because multiple conversion actions may be associated with a single click, it's not possible to include both conversion statistics and basic performance metrics (such as clicks, impressions and average ad position) in the same report.
-Consider adding columns containing conversion metrics such as "Conv. rate", "Total conv. value" and "Cost / conv." to your table instead of converted click metrics.
+For example, let's say you want to include conversion tracking segments in your campaign report.
+Because multiple conversion actions may be associated with a single click, it's not possible to include both conversion statistics and basic performance metrics (such as clicks and impressions) in the same report.
+Consider adding columns containing conversion metrics such as "Conv. rate," "Total conv. value," and "Cost / conv." to your table instead of converted click metrics.
 If you have columns for basic performance metrics in your table, they won't be included in your report.

 Only keywords which received at least one impression during the reporting period will appear on a given report.
 For example, if your report covers the last seven days, and your keyword "flowerpot" received no impressions during those seven days, then "flowerpot" won't appear on the report.